A blog from the Community IT drop-in

 Learn how to use it safely and sensibly with us

-Learn and share with other older people.
+Learn and share with other people like you.

 Our long experience shows that